 Be sure to try the AMAZING Foccacia bread in Monterosso (the last village), they are famous for it.
 I had a potato flavor that was smothered in delicious olive oil and I still crave it.

+The houses are built right into, on and around the rock.
+I wondered if some of them even have the natural rock as part of their walls inside.
 To get there you drive to La Spezia, park at the train station (or a few blocks away, the street parking is cheaper then the train station parking garage).
 Buy a Cinque Terre train ticket for 10 Euro which includes access to the trails or if you only want to hike, pay the 5 Euro to access the trails.
 But the train ticket is a pretty good deal because you can get on and off between the towns as many times as you want.
 I think next time I go I would like to stay the night in one of the villages to get a better feel for Cinque Terre.

 Sunday, October 2, 2011